 "Our region is highly unstable in geopolitical terms, and if you add on top of it that it’s a hotspot for climate change, it becomes a threat multiplier."

-A stinging 659-page report by Israel’s State Comptroller Matanyahu Englman warned that Israel is woefully unprepared for the climate crisis.
-Published in October 2021, the report noted that:
+A stinging 659-page report by Israel’s State Comptroller Matanyahu Englman warns that Israel is woefully unprepared for the climate crisis.
+Published in October 2021, the report notes that:

 - Israel’s emission rates have risen 103% since 1990 and 12% since 2005.